Who We Are

 Elizabeth Zimmer writes about the arts, mostly dance, and teaches writing all over the place, most recently at Hollins University in Roanoke, VA.

-Jean Zorn teaches property law, and is Interim Director of Administrative Services, Title IX Coordinator and Chief Diversity Officer at CUNY School of Law.
+Jean Zorn teaches law, and is Interim Director of Administrative Services and legal designee at CUNY School of Law.

 Gena Raps is a concert pianist whose new recording of the late piano works of Brahms was released last year to stunning reviews in Audiophile and in Fanfare.
 She is on the faculty of the Mannes College of Music in Manhattan.
 A competition for composers in her name has been established at the Juilliard School.
 Every year two composers are chosen to write a string quartet and a trio; the works are premiered in Alice Tully Hall at Lincoln Center.

 Wendy Barker’s sixth full-length collection of poems, One Blackbird at a Time, has been chosen for the John Ciardi Prize and will be published in the fall of 2015 by BkMk Press.
 Her fourth chapbook, From the Moon, Earth is Blue, was also published in 2015, by Wings Press.
 She is Poet-in-Residence and the Pearl LeWinn Endowed Professor of Creative Writing at the University of Texas at San Antonio, where she has taught since 1982.

 Marcia Freedman is a member of the founding Editorial Board of Persimmon Tree.
 She has published a political memoir, Exile in the Promised Land, an account of the establishment of second-wave feminism in Israel and her experience as a Member of the Israeli Knesset (Parliament).